Skip to main content

 3. Reduce heat; simmer, uncovered, until quinoa is tender and liquid is almost absorbed, 20-25 minutes, stirring occasionally.

 4. Remove from heat; stir in blueberries and vanilla.
-Sprinkle with nuts, if desired.
+Sprinkle with almonds.

 quinoa, blueberry, nuts